-Talley Up! is a psychedelic New Orleans funk band featuring some of the finest players in Marin County, Ca including bandleader Jim Talley (Bob Weir, Eric McFadden, Karl Denson, Stu Allen) on keyboards and lead vocals, Tom Finch (Big Brother & the Holding Co., Pamela Parker, SF Airship) on guitar and vocals, Michael Pinkham (New Monsoon, Scott Law, Albino) on drums, Jen Rund ( Stu Allen, Mark Karan, The Real Sarahs) on bass and vocals as well as regular special guest Aaron Saul (George Clinton, Soul Ska, Vinyl) on alto sax.
+Talley Up! is a swampedelic New Orleans funk band featuring some of the finest players in Marin County, Ca including bandleader Jim Talley (Bob Weir, Eric McFadden, Karl Denson, Stu Allen) on keyboards and lead vocals, Tom Finch (Big Brother & the Holding Co., Pamela Parker, SF Airship) on guitar and vocals, Michael Pinkham (New Monsoon, Scott Law, Albino) on drums, Jen Rund ( Stu Allen, Mark Karan, The Real Sarahs) on bass and vocals and newest member Jeff Hobbs on tenor sax.